cym13/various-tutorials/functional_programming.rst

 immutability: what would a function that does not return a value do if it can't change the state of its arguments?
 Why would a function that cannot change the state of anything need to act outside its scope?
-And for a function not to return always the same value it would need some notion of an internal state that would be changed between calls.
+And for a function not to always return the same value for the same arguments it would need some notion of an internal state that would be changed between calls.

 So with our hypothesis of immutability we can see that pure functions are logical consequences.